India, Russia should diversify trade basket by going beyond traditional sectors: Shringla

 He underlined that cooperation on the peaceful uses of nuclear energy is an important aspect of the strategic partnership, and the Kudankulam Nuclear Power Project (KKNPP) is a cherished joint project.

 “We have agreed to commission 12 Russian-designed nuclear reactors in India in the coming years,” he said.
-(AGENCIES)
+(PTI)

 India, Russia should diversify trade basket by going beyond traditional sectors: Shringla